DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportDataGrid(options).md

 Exports grid data to a PDF file.

 ##### return: Promise<void>
 A Promise that resolves when grid data is ready for export.
-It is a native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+If you use jQuery, the return value is a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a>.
+In other cases, it's a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native JavaScript Promise</a>.

 ##### param(options): PdfExportDataGridProps
 Export settings.